Bangladeshi Wedding Traditions

 - Fish preparations: Because what’s a Bengali feast without fish?
 Multiple varieties swim in different gravies

 Regional variations add local pride to the plate.
-Chittagong weddings become seafood extravaganzas with 5-7 preparations featuring everything from local crab to imported lobster.
+Chittagong weddings become seafood extravaganzas with multiple preparations featuring everything from local crab to imported lobster.
 Sylhet brings its famous seven-spice blend to lamb dishes.
 Northern regions showcase freshwater fish prepared in styles unique to each district.

 Modern catering has introduced live stations where guests watch their bread being baked or kebabs being grilled.
 International cuisines make appearances through Chinese corners and Continental spreads.
 Yet survey any wedding, and you’ll find the longest lines still form for traditional items - proof that some things are perfect as they are.